 Grischun

-A 5-part, short documentary series: a living archive of identity, memory, and place through moving image.
+A five-part, short documentary series: a living archive of identity, memory, and place through moving image, writing and sound.

-Grischun is a cinematic exploration of Romansh identity as it persists in the high Alpine landscapes of southeastern Switzerland.
+Grischun is a cinematic exploration of Romansh identity in the high Alpine landscapes of southeastern Switzerland.

 Through intimate portraits of individuals whose lives remain intertwined with the land, the film reveals a culture that speaks not only through words, but through gesture, craft, and rhythm.